 Several functions can be replaced by the role of CSR funding, among other things: first, the function of financing the economy.
 CSR costs directed to: (1).
 Development of micro and cooperative environment, (2).
 Partnerships social enterprise, micro, small and cooperative, and (3).
 Subsidies; Second, health function.
 CSR costs geared to social service programs; Third, the environment.
 CSR funding is directed to social and environmental development programs.
 Fourth, public service functions.
 CSR Funding is directed to social services programs; Fifth, the function of social protection.
 CSR funding is directed to the type of social protection programs; Sixth, housing and public facilities functions.
-CSR funding is directed to the program subsidy; Seventh, educational functions.
-CSR funding for the scholarships and subsidies award program.
+CSR funding is directed to the type of social subsidies award program.
 Then to implement the optimization of the financing of the CSR is where financing at 2% of the budget allocation of government funding to reach 209.385 billion rupiah.
 These savings can be made if the government can do with a corporate partnership to allocate funding to a number of CSR programs that target is still a burden on the budget.